-The new entrants in the retail fuel market, have also started challenging certain practices that’s been done for many years in the retail fuel market.
+The new entrants in the retail fuel market, have also started challenging certain practices that have been done for many years in the retail fuel market.
 This has led to them exploring different equipment suppliers, material selections and layouts for the retail fuel stations.

-This has led to the EPCM team exploring new designs and working with one of the world’s best HDPE large diameter pipe design and manufacturing companies from Germany.
+This has led to the EPCM team exploring new designs and working with one of the world’s best High-Density Polyethylene (HDPE) pipe large diameter pipe design and manufacturing companies from Germany.
 A new HDPE retail fuel tank was born that would change the way retail stations procure and install tanks in the future.

 Installation techniques will change completely as there won’t be a need for large cranes to move the tanks into position.
 It will also improve the safety on the site and reduce the cost of logistics to the site.